HAJEKEL/cor_mdp_ahold/README.md

 - Integration with Supermarket Systems: Our solution integrates with existing supermarket systems, such as inventory management and point-of-sale, ensuring seamless order processing and synchronization.
 - Fully implemented FlexBE behavior engine allowing complex behavior for the robot.

+### Video Demonstration

+So far, successful execution of the following tasks has been demonstrated on the real Albert robot:

+- Scanning for a product: The robot is able to scan and identify products.

+- Picking a product from a shelf: The robot can accurately pick up products from a shelf.

+- Placing a product in the basket: The robot is capable of placing the picked product in the basket.

+- Presenting a product to a customer: The robot can effectively present the chosen product to a customer.

+You can witness these accomplishments in the [video demonstration](https://youtu.be/8ERzKw5EQ-4) provided.

 ## Repo structure